maciej-ka/learning-notes/various.md

 ### Things that may affect result
 #### Extensions mess page peformance
 test performance in incognito
 or do it with your extensions off

 #### pop out devtools
 when devtools are open
 any hidden part is not rendered
 (Chrome is very smart about not rendering anything that is not visible)

 ### Elements
 DOM, and styles
-styles: they have link to sources computed styles: how conflicting styles are computed inpect box model: margin, border, padding
+styles: they have link to sources
+computed styles: how conflicting styles are computed
+inpect box model: margin, border, padding

-a lot in dom is editable by double click also right click: edit as html
+a lot in dom is editable by double click
+also right click: edit as html

 ### Styles
-up/down arrows to increase decrease any color has a color picker
+up/down arrows to increase decrease
+any color has a color picker

 :hov
 emulate state of element (like hover)

 :cls
 add a class

 paintbrush
 emulate dark/light

 #### event listeners
 inspect does dom element has any event listeners recorded

 ### Network
 filter type
 show response

 #### hold shift while hovering
-show color on priority
-Green → High priority (e.g., scripts, critical resources) Orange → Medium priority (e.g., images, non-critical scripts) Red → Low priority (e.g., background tasks, analytics)
+Show Dependency Chain

+When you hold Shift and hover over a request in Chrome
+DevTools’ Network tab, DevTools highlights the initiator
+or dependency chain of that request with different
+colors.
+In other words, it shows:

+Which request triggered the hovered request (its “parent”).
+Which requests were triggered by the hovered request (its “children”).

 #### open Initiator column
 too see which element triggered load of network element

 information on bottom
 how many requests
 how large was transfer

 why difference transfer/resource:
 cache, also requests also count to transfer

 miliseconds
 domcontentloaded: how long to get page parts
 load: how long it took to assemble

 colums:
 priority
 what priority browser gave to loading element (highest/lowest ...)

 ### Peformance